Dolphin Internship 2019

 Our approach puts in perspective the impact human activities have on wild dolphin behavior and social life and also the influence dolphins can have on human behavior, emotions and self-development.

-We have also had students ask us to provide a platform for projects in field data collection for their Masters degree or PhD. in marine biology or in other fields.
+We have also had students ask us to provide a platform for projects in field data collection for their Masters degree or PhD. in marine biology, Therapeutic Recreation, Occupational Therapy, Child Life and other fields.
 In 2003 and 2004, we had two marine biology students from two different Belgium Universities for a research project on a dolphin population.
 The other interns, who were interested in this field were given the opportunity to be involved in the project by helping in data collection.

 In 2006, we had selected a student of the University of Montreal and hosted her 2-month research project on “The impact of the Water Planet Harmony program on the adaptative behaviors of children with pervasive developmental disorders”.